jochasinga/stream-fun/README.md

 ```

-Browse to `http://localhost:8080` to see the movie playing.
+Browse to `http://localhost:8080/browse` to see the movie list.